amagimedia/rubocop-amagi/lib/cops/readme.md

 ### DuplicateConstantCop
 DuplicateConstantCop ensures that there is no two constants in a file which has same string value

+#### Reason to add this cop
+if we have a same value for two constants and we try to fetch constant name using its value which ends in picking up the same constant always ignoring the other one.

 ~~~ruby
  # not allowed